Node Client Web UI Deployment

 Kubernetes Ingress is an API object that manages external access to services within a cluster, typically HTTP and HTTPS traffic.

-In the helm chart, rewrite rules was added such that backend server URL is in a form of [frontend server URL]/backend.
-These annoations are for Nignx and HAProxy ingress classes.
-If a different ingress class is used, appropriate annotations need to be added.
+In the helm chart, rewrite rules were added so that the backend server URL is in the form [frontend server URL]/backend.
+These annotations are for NGINX and HAProxy ingress classes.
+If a different ingress class is used, appropriate annotations must be added.

 - haproxy ingress class is used